-When sourcing your PCB assembly needs to an electronics contract manufacturer, you expect a fast and accurate quote to begin the process.
-It’s in the best interest of both the OEM and the manufacturer to prioritize accuracy from the beginning.
+When outsourcing your printed circuit board (PCB), electronics box build, or cable assembly to an electronics contract manufacturer, you expect a fast, accurate quote up front.
+It’s in the best interest of both OEM and manufacturer to prioritize accuracy from the beginning.

-Here are tips on what you can do on your end to ensure your RFQ is accurate and reduce the confusing back-and-forth that delays projects all too often:
+Here are tips on what you can do on your end to ensure your PCB quote is accurate and reduce the confusing back-and-forth that delays projects all too often:

 Helpful Quoting Info for Your Electronics Contract Manufacturer

-One of the first things your electronics contract manufacturer (ECM) will ask for is the bill of material, or BOM.
+One of the first things your electronics contract manufacturer (ECM) will ask for is the bill of materials, or BOM.
 A BOM is a comprehensive list of:

 - Raw materials